leobudima/elogii-blog/content/how-do-you-successfully-manage-your-field-service-using-software.md

 ## What’s Next?

-Are you ready to switch to an automated field service management system? [**eLogii**](https://elogii.com/platform) can help you.
+Are you ready to switch to a cloud-based field service management system? [**eLogii**](https://elogii.com/platform) can help you.
 We have developed a new software platform with the people who use it each day in mind – your field service technicians and operations managers.

 Our software solution has the best-in-class features that can help you plan, route, optimize, dispatch, and execute your service management needs in one user-friendly environment.
 The system can integrate with any existing system and scales from small and medium businesses to the enterprise level.